9 ways to improve strategic effectiveness

 Some organisations (particularly ones which are very adept at delivery and just want to get on with it) leap in to the first execution path that seems obvious, without necessarily considering alternative paths that could yield the outcomes in a much less risky or more cost-effective ways.

-6) Consider the risks and assumptions with your chosen strategic option
+6) Assess the risks and assumptions with your chosen strategic option

 How much is known about the strategy execution plan?
 Are there wild assumptions being made about the state of the market, customers or the proposition?
 If the way forward is not known very well, treat it like driving along a motorway in fog.
 Take it much more slowly and increase the evaluation cycles.